BozhenJIANG/KAN-ANN-for-STLF/README.md

    **Note**: The version numbers listed are provided as an example; check for the latest stable versions or compatibility with your system.

+3. **Using Virtual Environments in Jupyter Notebook and Python**： Please see this website to use the "kan" vitual environment in Jupyter Notebook: https://janakiev.com/blog/jupyter-virtual-envs/

 ## Usage

 ### Running the Model